What Rules about Keeping and Providing Medical Records to Patients Do Physicians Need to Know

 Defend Yourself Against Disciplinary Proceedings Involving Your Medical License

 Do not allow allegations about your maintenance and use of patient medical records to affect your career adversely.
 Losing your medical license can be devastating to your career.
 If you are facing the loss of your professional license, we can help you take the steps necessary to challenge the allegations against you in your disciplinary proceedings.
-Contact a medical license defense attorney at Bertolino LLP, for advice today.
+Contact a medical license defense lawyer at Bertolino LLP, for advice today.
 Make an appointment by calling (512) 515-9518 or contact us online to see how we can help.

 Call or text (512) 476-5757 or complete a Case Evaluation form